 Phi Phi Island post-pandemic

-There has been a new floating pier installed at the back of the bay during the lockdowns and a new boardwalk to cross onto the beach.
-It means that boats no longer need to enter the bay, thus protecting the re-planted corals which is great news.
-There is also supposedly going to be a limit on how many people can visit per day, so fingers crossed the National Park stick with that!
+During the lockdowns, a new floating pier was installed at the back of the bay, and a new boardwalk to cross onto the beach was built.
+It means boats no longer need to enter the bay, thus protecting the re-planted corals, which is great news.
+There will also supposedly be a limit on how many people can visit per day, so fingers crossed the National Park stick with that!

-If they refuse to take you to Bida Nok just look for somebody else willing to do so.
+If they refuse to take you to Bida Nok, look for somebody else willing to do so.

-If you are in the north of Phi Phi, at the Holiday Inn, look for boat 99.
-It’s a very kind Thai man who took me where I wanted to, including Bida Nok very early in the morning.
-We left at 5:30 am and he only asked for 1500 Thai baht.
+If you are north of Phi Phi, at the Holiday Inn, look for boat 99.
+A very kind Thai man took me where I wanted to go, including Bida Nok, very early in the morning.
+We left at 5:30 am, and he only asked for 1500 Thai baht.
 The tour lasts about 3 hours.

 Losama Bay reminds me of Big Lagoon in El Nido, in the Philippines.